salesforce/oss-request/README.md

 Metadata Schema
 ---------------

 The request system is driven by a metadata definition which includes system groups and the prototypes for tasks.
 [Check out an example](examples/metadata.json).
-For production use set the `METADATA_URL` and `METADATA_TOKEN` env vars so the metadata can be externalized from this source.
+For production use set the `METADATA_GIT_URI` and `METADATA_GIT_SSH_KEY` env vars so the metadata can be externalized from this source.
 Here the properties that need to be defined in the metadata file:

 - `name` (string) The name of the program
 - `description` (string) Description of the program